open-edge-platform/datumaro/docs/source/docs/level-up/intermediate_skills/07_data_merge.rst

   .. tab-item:: CLI

-    Without the project declaration, we can simply merge multiple datasets by
+    We can merge multiple datasets by

     .. code-block:: bash